nadiaa-f/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.For this project I fixed bugs, built new features and implemented testing.
+A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+For this project I fixed bugs, built new features and implemented testing.

 ## Features